obifarin/ML-SelfEducation/README.md

 ## Books
 1. Data Science from Scratch: First Principles with Python by Joel Grus | Technical <br>
+Completed
-Completed2.
-Machine Learning by Alpaydin | non-technical <br>
+2. Machine Learning by Alpaydin | non-technical <br>
 3. Deep Medicine by Eric Topol | non-technical <br>
 4. A Course in Machine Learning by Hal Daumé III | technical <br>